 i retained a probate attorney back in 2016 and he agreed to help me with a eviction notice after the tenant was served a 60 day notice he refused to move and now the attorney is refusing to help with filing with the courts

 Attorneys are allowed to withdraw from a case unless the withdrawal would severely predjudice the client, like if the attorney withdraws one day before trial.
 It doesn't sound like you are that type of urgent situation.
 Get another attorney and get on with it.
-If the withdrawal is due to you not...Read more »
+If the withdrawal is due to...Read more »

 it shouldn't be.
 I would only be concerned if the spouse CPS worker was involved in the same case.
 Every attorney is ethically required to zealously represent their client.
 It doesn't matter who they are married to.
-If you feel that this is causing a problem, then you might want to ask the...Read more »
+If you feel that this is causing a problem, then you might want to...Read more »

 My former Oregon divorce attorney mishandled my divorce and made numerous costly mistakes.
 What is the time limit for filing a claim with the OSB Professional Liability Fund?
 And does the clock start ticking from when I hired him, or the date we terminated our relationship?